AmrElsherbiny88/Api-Fetch-npm-package/README.md

 ## Advanced Options

-You can pass additional options to `fetchingsmart`:
+You can pass additional options to `fetchingsmarter`:

 - **headers** (Object): Custom headers for the request.
 - **params** (Object): Query parameters for the URL.